BNP reaps 1.5 billion euro gain on Klepierre

-PARIS/LONDON/NEW YORK BNP Paribas SA (BNPP.PA), France's biggest listed bank, said on Thursday it would sell more than half its stake in real-estate firm Klepierre SA (LOIM.PA) to Simon Property Group (SPG.N), reaping a 1.5 billion euro (1 billion pounds) capital gain.
+PARIS/LONDON/NEW YORK BNP Paribas SA (BNPP.PA), France's biggest listed bank, said on Thursday it would sell more than half its stake in real-estate firm Klepierre SA (LOIM.PA) to Simon Property Group (SPG.N), reaping a 1.5 billion euro ($2 billion) capital gain.

 The deal takes BNP a step closer to meeting tougher capital requirements under new banking regulations, intended to crack down on risk-taking, that have forced many European banks to slash their balance sheets and sell assets to beef up capital.